Early Slavs: Description

-Although the Slavs fought mostly on foot, they were also proficient cavalry fighters as historical sources mentioned.
-Procopius wrote that Slav and "Hun" horsemen were Byzantine mercenaries, serving as horsearchers.
-In their dealings with the Sarmatians and Huns, the Slavs may have become skilled horsemen, an explanation for their expansion.
+Although the Slavs often fought on foot, they were also proficient cavalry fighters as historical sources mentioned.
+Procopius wrote that in 536 some 1,600 horsemen of Slavs, Huns and Antes arrived in Italy as Byzantine reinforcement to rescue Belisarius, serving also as horsearchers.
+In 595, some Slavic or Antes horsemen captured Byzantine scouts on the Lower Danube.
+In their dealings with the Sarmatians, Huns, Bulgars and Avars, the Slavs may have become skilled light horsemen.
+The archaeological findings of weaponry and horse trappings confirm influence of Asian steppe nomads on Slavic cavalry, being in fashion more Asian than European.